giniedp/nw-buddy/README.md

 # Development

-This repository does not include the ingame data.
-Ingame data needs to be extracted from a local "New World" installation during development.
+This repository does not contain the ingame data.
+Ingame data must be extracted from a local New World installation during development.

-Besides that, the software is based on following technologies
+The software and development stack is based on the following technologies:

 - Yarn
 - Angular
 - Tailwind css (Daisy UI)
 - Electron

-For build commands please see package.json
+For build commands, see package.json

 ## Prerequirements

+1. Review the [tools/bin](tools/bin) directory.
+Those binaries are used during data import.
-1. Requirements of https://github.com/giniedp/nw-extract do apply.
+2. Requirements of https://github.com/giniedp/nw-extract do apply.
-  - put the `oo2core_8_win64.dll` into project root folder
-  - download [texconv.exe](https://github.com/microsoft/DirectXTex/releases) and put it in project root
+  - `oo2core_8_win64.dll` and `texconv.exe` are already in the tools/bin directory
+3. Install [ImageMagick](https://imagemagick.org/), which is required to convert images
-2. install `yarn` (https://yarnpkg.com/) and run `yarn install`
+4. Install `yarn` (https://yarnpkg.com/) and run `yarn install`
-3. create a `.env` file and copy contents of `.env.example`.
+5. create a `.env` file and copy contents of `.env.example`.
 Adjust env variables as you need
-4. When working on PTR change the `NW_USE_PTR=true` in `.env`
+  - When working on PTR change the `NW_USE_PTR=true` in `.env` or switch to the `ptr` branch
-5. install [ImageMagick](https://imagemagick.org/), which is required to convert images

-## Extracting and importing game data
+## Game Data Extraction

+### Unpack (optional)

+If you have already unpacked the game folder, adjust the `NW_UNPACK_LIVE` and/or `NW_UNPACK_PTR` env variables accordingly and skip the rest of this step.

 Run `yarn nw-extract`.
-This will extract all necessary game data to `tmp/nw-data/live` (or `tmp/nw-data/ptr`)
+This will extract all the necessary game data to whatever `NW_UNPACK_LIVE` and/or `NW_UNPACK_PTR` is set to.

-Run `yarn nw-import`.
-This will import data from `tmp/nw-data/live` to `dist/nw-data/live` and convert images to `.webp`
+### Convert (mandatory)
+This will read files from the unpacked game data folder, convert them and place the results in `tmp/nw-data/live` (or `tmp/nw-data/ptr`).
+The conversion includes:

+- `.dds` -> `.png`
+- `.datasheet` -> `.json`
+- `.loc.xml` -> `.loc.json`
+- object stream conversion into `.json`

+### Import (mandatory)
+This will read files from the conversion folder and prepare them for runtime use, e.g.
+- convert `.png` -> `.webp`
+- generate code and types from datatables
+- exctract only neccassary localization strings
+- and more (check code)

+The results are written to `dist/nw-data/live` (or `dist/nw-data/ptr`)

 ## Running dev server